 Q: Do I have to participate in research?

 A: No, you don’t have to participate in any of it or you can select which research projects you wish to be a part of.

 Q: What is research like?

 A: Research activities take place during down times (such as in the morning, during rehearsal, or during breaks) so that campers do not miss out on any of the camp activities.
 Some research projects are done as a group and some are done individually.
 During research, campers will be asked to answer questions, watch videos, listen to music and musical sounds, and participate in group interventions.
-Additional research activities might include EEGs and fMRIs.
+Additional research activities might include EEGs.
 Parents will also be asked to complete questionnaires about their child and family.
 Research activities could take up to 2 hours of camp time in the entire week.